terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_cluster_management.html.markdown

 * `POD_CIDR`: The CIDR used for Pod networking, for example `"100.96.0.0/11"`.
 * `SERVICE_CIDR`: The CIDR used for Service networking, for example `"100.64.0.0/13"`.

-There are some extra variables that are obtained from the `VCDKEConfig` RDE that was created during CSE installation.
+There are some extra variables that are obtained from the `VcloudKEConfig` RDE that was created during CSE installation.
 In the [proposed example][cluster] they are read with a `vcloud_rde` data source:

 * `NODE_STARTUP_TIMEOUT`: A node will be considered unhealthy and remediated if joining the cluster takes longer than this timeout (seconds, defaults to 900 in the sample configuration).